poanetwork/parity-bridge-research/README.md

 The steps below assume that paths corrected in corresponding files.

+__The steps below were tested on with Parity 1.9.2 and web3.py 4.0.0b9__

 1. run parity (`start_PoA_home.sh` and `start_PoA_foreign.sh`):
    * `PoA_home*` are for the left side of the bridge,
    * `PoA_foreign*` are for the right side of the bridge